Close

 As I said before we have multiple layers of dependency between our projects.
 There's a very good reason for this - both historically and strategically - for our products.
 We've considered alternate architectures that would eliminate this problem, but they'd introduce others.
 We can make our lives easier (and we did, but that's for a later post), but for now it's strategic for us to keep our structure as it is.

 So developer A, let's call her Angela, starts work on a feature in Jira.
 This requires two branches: one from our common project and one from product X. The version for common is 2.1.0-SNAPSHOT.
 The version for productX is 2.4.0-SNAPSHOT.
-She works locally for a while and then finally pushes back up to Bitbucket Server.
+She works locally for a while and then finally pushes back up to Bitbucket Data Center.
 Bamboo picks up these changes, builds the common package and uploads common-2.1.0-SNAPSHOT to Artifactory, then builds productX with a dependency on common-2.1.0-SNAPSHOT, uploading productX-2.4.0-SNAPSHOT as well.
 Unit tests pass!

 Developer B, let's call him Bruce, starts work on another feature in Jira, for a different product: productY.
 This also requires two branches: one from our common project and one from productY.
 The version for common is, as above, 2.1.0-SNAPSHOT.
 The version of product Y is 2.7.0-SNAPSHOT.
-He works locally for a while and then finally pushes his changes up to Bitbucket Server.
+He works locally for a while and then finally pushes his changes up to Bitbucket Data Center.
 Bamboo picks up these changes, builds the common package and uploads common-2.1.0-SNAPSHOT to Artifactory, then builds productX with a dependency on common-2.1.0-SNAPSHOT, uploading productX-2.4.0-SNAPSHOT as well.
 Unit tests pass!

 Angela, meanwhile, finds a small bug in her productX code and writes a unit test to validate her fix.
 She runs it locally and it passes.
 She pushes her changes to Bitbucket, and Bamboo picks up the change and builds productX.
 The build succeeds, but some of her unit tests fail.
 It's not the new ones she wrote, but the first ones from her initial changes to the feature.
 Somehow the Bamboo build has found a regression that her local build didn't?
 How is that possible?